Drexel-UHC/BEDDN/requests/mcculley_e/README.md

+# Request 03/28/2025

+EM requests a density measure of all establishments per sqkm per census tract.
+Output file in same location as those below.

 # Request 01/23/2025

 EM requests all healthcare categories from 2022.
 Output file in same location as previous files (see below).